appreciative-dev/angular-interview-questions/README.md

 A package can be executable without installing the package. npx is a tool that use to execute packages.

 # Describe how prisma works in NestJS.
-npx prisma migrate - creates tables in db according to the model/ npx prisma generate - create a ts structure/ npx prisma studio - opens a ui for admin a db/ PrismaClient is a class to connect to db and make queries/ to wire OneToMany relations among entities, you have to mark a property with @relation and and bonded fields on Conroller we could pass only value according to a model, using whiteList: true inside useGlobalPipes(new ValidationPipe)
+- npx prisma migrate - creates tables in db according to the model
+- npx prisma generate - create a ts structure/
+- npx prisma studio - opens a ui for admin a db/
+- PrismaClient is a class to connect to db and make queries.
+To wire OneToMany relations among entities, you have to mark a property with @relation and and bonded fields on Conroller we could pass only value according to a model, using whiteList: true inside useGlobalPipes(new ValidationPipe)

 # Describe an event loop.
 The functions that finished the Web Apis execution are being moved to the Callback Queue, this is a regular queue data structure.